Main content start

 The PHYS 20 series is an algebra-based introductory physics sequence composed of three courses:

-• PHYS 21: Mechanics, fluids, and heat; taught Autumn quarter.
+• PHYS 21: Mechanics and fluids; taught Autumn quarter.

 • PHYS 23: Electricity, magnetism, optics; taught Winter quarter.